microsoft/graphitation/website/docs/learn-graphql/guides/resolution.md

 A model can be a raw response from the data source, an intermediate representation, or a full fledged model class instance.
 A raw data source response is the most basic form of a model.
 It could be a row from a database table, a document from a database, or a JSON object from an API response.

 An intermediate representation is a model that has some processing or transformation applied to it, perhaps ahead of time.
 For example, we might have a model that adds some computed properties during a background synchronization task.
-Note that this should **not** be transformation to full schema types,
+Note that this should **not** be transformation to full schema types.

 A full fledged model class instance is a model that has methods and behaviors associated with it.
 For example, we might have a model class that implements validation rules, business logic, or custom methods for manipulating the data.